-The SENCo at our school is Mrs Sharon Humphreys.
-Mrs Natasha Binns is also a SENCo and works part time to support Mrs Humphreys.
-Mrs Amy Arnold is joining the SEND team in September 2022 and will be undertaking her SENCo training over the 22/23 academic year.
+The SENCos at our school are Mrs Sharon Humphreys, Mrs Amy Arnold or Mrs Abi Coles.
 Mrs Amy Burton oversees SEND provision in our nursery setting.
 You can either telephone or email the nursery or school to make an appointment should you wish to speak with them about your child.

-Mrs Humphreys, Mrs Binns and Mrs Burton will be able to offer advice about how to identify if your child has any special educational needs and what support they might need.
+Mrs Humphreys, Mrs Arnold, Mrs Coles and Mrs Burton will be able to offer advice about how to identify if your child has any special educational needs and what support they might need.
 They can make direct referrals to many Outside Agencies and lead multi-agency meetings to make sure that your child's needs are met in school.
 They can also provide advice about any family needs and suggest who can help.